 - Add tunes to your routine by plugging in your AirPods and crank up your favorite tunes that make you want to move.

 Any type of exercise that raises your heart rate will burn fat and calories.
 Getting that heart pumping is the key.
-It produces an oxygen shortage and this is what we are striving for in order for the burn fat.
+It produces an oxygen shortage and this is what we are striving for in order to burn fat.

 Make sure and upgrade your exercise gear to get the most out of your HIIT workouts.
 I always think new kicks and leggings are a motivator to start a new workout routine!
 Check out my post on the Best Women's Workout Clothes.